Aj4y7/aj4y/content/about.md

 - linkedin: [linkedin.com/in/ajaymishra7](https://linkedin.com/in/ajaymishra7)
 - codeforces: [codeforces.com/profile/aj4y](https://codeforces.com/profile/aj4y)

-feel free to reach out for collabs, questions, or just to chat about tech.
+feel free to reach out for collabs, questions, or just to chat about algorithms and cs.